AS-Nath/ciphers/README.md

 # *ASCII-Exchange*
-This is a substitution cipher - each character is shifted a fixed number of times (input by the user) in the Unicode set - and thus encrypted.
+This is a substitution cipher - each character is shifted a fixed number of times (input by the user) in the ASCII set - and thus encrypted.
 This is the simplest form of cipher, and was even used by the Roman emperor/general Julius Caesar.
 The most basic version of this cipher is thus called the Caesar cipher.
 <br>